benjenner/Website-portfolio/README.md

 ## About the Project

 I wanted to create an attractive and personal portfolio that is easy to engage with and also sheds light on my former background.
-I chose to do it with React, Vite, and TypeScript.
+I chose to do it with React + Vite, gaining experience within a well known framework.

 This portfolio aims to showcase my skills, experience, and achievements in a way that is both visually appealing and user-friendly.
 By leveraging modern web technologies, I have built a platform that highlights my professional journey and allows visitors to get to know me better.